jorishr/notes-on-javascript/_objects/arrays/higher_order_method.md

 		- [Example](#example)

 ## Overview
-Higher order functions trully shine once you have to compose operations that are like a pipeline of computation.
+Higher order functions truly shine once you have to compose operations that are like a pipeline of computation.
 For example, start with all scripts, filter out the living (or dead) ones, take the years from those, average them, and round the result.

 In general the higher order functions are going to be better readable for human eyes but may result in more use of computational power.
 If speed with huge datasets is an issue, you have to evaluate the approach: higher order functions with better readable code or faster code that may be more difficult to debug.